Inseye/Inseye-SDK-Unity-Demo/Readme.md

 By using content of this repository you agree to SDK [License](./LICENSE).

 # Requirements
-- Unity 2021.3.28f w with Android build support
+- Unity 2021.3.45f1 w with Android build support
 - (optionally) VR Headset
-- (optionally) Inseye Journey
+- (optionally) Inseye Loomi

 # Project tour
 After loading the project, open the entry scene in `Assets/Scene/EntryScene.unity`.